Platform Economy

 Why do platform economy and retail matter in Mercosur and South America?

 Platform economy and retail matter because marketplaces, digital payments, logistics and consumer channels increasingly shape how products reach buyers.
-In Mercosur and South America, retail is not only store-based.
-It is becoming a platform-driven market system where visibility, delivery, pricing, payment access and trust decide commercial outcomes.
+In Mercosur and South America, retail is becoming a platform-driven market system where visibility, delivery, pricing, payment access and trust decide commercial outcomes.

 Is the platform economy only about e-commerce?